-Author, talk show host, trainer and entertainer, Karen Kataline has been the owner and President of The Center for Leadership Communication.
+Author, talk show host, trainer and entertainer, Karen Kataline founded The Center for Leadership Communication.
 Ms. Kataline received her Master’s Degree from Columbia University and has practiced as a clinician and consultant.

 Ms. Kataline is passionate about freedom, equal justice, independence of thought and personal responsibility.
 She is a frequent guest host on AM Talk Radio and hosts Spouting Off, a live, Internet call-in talk program covering current events, politics, and pop culture.
-She has run for public office, sat on community service boards and writes Op-Eds for major publications such as The Daily Caller, and The American Thinker.
+She has run for public office, sat on community service boards and writes Op-Eds for major publications such as The Daily Caller, The American Thinker, & Town Hall.

 Ms. Kataline is a proud native of Colorado, but her first career as a professional actress and singer led her to New York and Los Angeles where she collected “survival careers” like others collect baseball cards.
 She has worked on Wall Street, sung telegrams dressed as a giant bumblebee, sold real estate, tended bar in Chinatown, and taken her life in her hands as a New York taxi driver.

 As a performer, Ms. Kataline toured the country in musical comedies, entertained on cruise ships and has appeared in television and film.
 Her broadcast experience includes turns as a classical music radio announcer, newscaster, voice-over artist and of course, talk radio host.
 She lends her operatic voice to a variety of fundraisers and community events and has sung the National Anthem and God Bless America in numerous venues from State Legislatures to the New Jersey Nets.